How Does a Pinhole Camera Work?

-A pinhole camera is the simplest camera possible.
+A pinhole camera, or a camera obscura device, is the simplest camera possible.
 It consists of a light-proof box, some sort of film and a pinhole.
-The pinhole is simply an extremely small hole like you would make with the tip of a pin in a piece of thick aluminum foil.
+The pinhole is an extremely small hole like you would make with the tip of a pin in a piece of thick aluminum foil.
+Light enters through the pinhole, creating an upside-down image on the opposite side, allowing for basic photography without the need for a lens.

-A pinhole camera works on a simple principle.
-Imagine you are inside a large, dark, room-sized box containing a pinhole.
-Imagine that outside the room is a friend with a flashlight, and he is shining the flashlight at different angles through the pinhole.
+A pinhole camera works on a simple principle: Imagine you are inside a large, dark, room-sized box containing a pinhole.
+Outside that dark chamber is a friend with a flashlight, and he is shining the flashlight at different angles through the pinhole.
 When you look at the wall opposite the pinhole, what you will see is a small dot created by the flashlight's beam shining through the pinhole.
 The small dot will move as your friend moves his flashlight.
 The smaller the pinhole (within limits), the smaller and sharper the point of light that the flashlight creates.

 Advertisement